6 Best Countries to Open an Offshore Bank Account

 Chapter 9 – Part Two

-Offshore banking or Offshore banks refers to the many banking and investment institutions available in countries and jurisdictions other than the depositor’s home country.
-While technically any bank can be considered an Offshore bank when it meets the above criteria, the term is generally reserved for the banking institutions located in what are considered jurisdictions that have a high regard for the privacy of their depositors.
+Offshore banking or offshore banks refer to the many banking and investment institutions.
+They are available in countries and jurisdictions other than the depositor’s home country.
+Technically one an consider any bank an offshore bank when it meets the above criteria.
+Moreover, professionals generally reserve the term for the banking institutions located in jurisdictions that have a high regard for depositor privacy.

 Again, these could not be farther from the truth.
-Most Offshore Bank Account jurisdictions of any repute have very sophisticated, stable banking regulations, and because it is in their best interest to attract and keep depositors, these regulations are geared towards meeting the needs of the depositor.
+Most Offshore Bank Account jurisdictions of any repute have very sophisticated, stable banking regulations.
+This is because it is in their best interest to attract and keep depositors.
+The authorities gear these regulations towards meeting the needs of the depositor.
 Many of these jurisdictions rely on foreign capital held in their banks as their primary economic factor, and as their only source of foreign investment.

 What is Offshore Banking?